q270311/personal-homepage/README.md

 ## Description
 Project implemented during the _Frontend Developer od podstaw_ course at the **YouCode** -  online programming school.

+This app is my business card.
+Is also my portfolio.
+The website was written using the knowledge gained during the course.
+Such as: React, redux-saga, downloading data from the API.

+The website is responsive so it displays very well on mobile devices.
+For your convenience, you can change the page background to dark.
+I save this setting in your browser.

+I list my skills in detail on the page.
+On the page I give links from my projects on github.
+The most important project during which I learned the most was a group project - a movie browser.

 ## Languages